ineedmore-coffee/cst-v1/_notes/colophon/next.md

         - [ ] A sitemap describing what directories house what
         - [ ] A list of rules for site organization (potentially implement a folder depth limit to encourage consolidation)
         - [ ] Maybe a page with kramdown resources and all of what's possible to do in this markdown envionment
+- [ ] Create a "snippets" section for entries on various neologisms
+- [ ] Create a "stacks" section with my preferred setups for computer, note-taking, sites, etc.

 ---